 It’s become popular amongst usability professionals to exclaim “We don’t call it user testing, we’re not testing users” Although (of course!)
 I understand the sentiment it is often proclaimed in a fashion implying this is a truth a majority of people are not aware of.

-I have trouble, though, finding people who sincerely think user testing means finding out if the human being is smart enough to use the tool.*
+I have trouble, though, finding people who sincerely believe user testing means finding out if the human being is smart enough to use the tool.

 The assertion works especially well as a rhetorical device in presentations and sales meetings.
 The audience goes “Aaah!” and one can quickly move on to the next slide.
 I know.
 I’ve done it.
 More than once.

 But in a similar fashion I have yet to find people who believe that ski jumping is a sport where participants jump over skis, or hear voices calling for a ban of the term fly fishing because people are taking their boats out to capture winged insects.

 Language is funny that way, if you want to infer a different meaning or unfavorable connotation on a word pair you often can.
 I promise you the deadlifts I do at the gym do not involve any foul play or zombie-induced focus.

 Sometimes the ambiguity of a term is actually what gets people interested in understanding more.

 People in UX enjoy, and rejoice in, finding double-meanings that could cause confusion.
 It’s part of their job.
 But that overzealousness will create some false positives.
 Just because something can be misunderstood does not mean it often will be.
 Especially when it is used within a clear context.

 Instead of worrying about your own interpretation of “user testing”, I would like to propose that it’s more important to follow up and ensure that people understand what you mean.